Haplogroup K2b1 (Y-DNA)

 Haplogroup K2b1, known sometimes as haplogroup MS, is a human Y-DNA haplogroup, defined by SNPs P397 and P399.
 It has a complex, diverse and not-yet fully understood internal structure; its downstream descendants include the major haplogroups Haplogroup M (P256) and Haplogroup S (M230).

 It is not clear at present whether the basal paragroup K2b1* is carried by any living males.
 Individuals carrying subclades of K2b1 are found primarily among Papuan peoples, Micronesian peoples, indigenous Australians, and Polynesians.
-It is also carried by Negrito and Melanesian minorities in The Philippines as well as Indonesia.

 Structure

 K2b1 is a direct descendant of K2b – known previously as Haplogroup MPS.